SON Researchers to Take Part in Panel Discussion on HIV in the Black Community

 - LaRon Nelson, PhD, RN, assistant professor and the Dean’s Endowed Fellow in Health Disparities at the School of Nursing

 - Natalie Leblanc, RN, MPH, PhD, post-doctoral associate in HIV Prevention Science at the School of Nursing

 - Reverend Weldon Thomas, senior pastor, New Bethel Christian Methodist Episcopal Church

 - Naimah Sierra, Vice President, Community Services Division, Action for a Better Community

 Parking will be available in the Saunders Research Building parking lot (map).
 RSVP to Laura Enders (Laura_Enders@urmc.rochester.edu) to secure a parking pass.
-The event can also be viewed online here.

 The goal of the NSHBC was to develop and administer a survey focused on the cultural, psychosocial, and structural factors that are driving the HIV epidemic amongst Black individuals in the United States.
 By focusing solely and comprehensively on Black individuals this survey allowed for a more nuanced understanding of the root causes of HIV within our target population.
 The new knowledge that will be created will better explain persistent disparities in the HIV epidemic in the US and directly inform interventions and policy change.

 - Discuss plans for the first few papers